How an Incandescent Light Bulb Works

 Are Incandescent Bulbs Energy Efficient?

-No, incandescent bulbs are not energy efficient.
+Incandescent bulbs are not the most energy efficient.

 Only around 10% of the electric power used by an incandescent light bulb produces light.
 The other 90% is emitted as heat.
 Because of this high heat output you’ll see incandescent bulbs used as heating lamps, grow bulbs and incubator lights where heat output is actually an asset.